 Best Tips To Growing Herbs In Containers

 You can use nearly anything as a herb container if it has proper drainage.
 You may use tiny pots because most herbs do not have extensive root systems.
-This is especially true for herbs that prefer to dry out between watering.
+This is especially true for herbs that prefer to dry out between waterings.

 Choose The Right Site

+One of the most pleasing aspects of container gardens is their portability.
 Aside from the genuinely jumbo-sized pots, you can lift, move, and rearrange them to ensure that they have ideal growth conditions all year.

-In addition, only plants with similar growth requirements should be mixed in the same container.
+Additionally, herbs with similar growth requirements should be mixed in the same container.
 You should also place your pots near a water supply.
+Containers dry up considerably faster than plants in the ground, and drought-resistant plants must be watered regularly.

 Choose The Right Container

-A decent rule of thumb is to select pots at least one-third of the mature plant's height and a half to three-quarters of its mature breadth.
+Containers must be large enough to accommodate the roots and provide sufficient support for your plant.
+A decent rule of thumb is to select pots that are at least one-third of the mature plant's height and half to three-quarters of its mature width.

-For example, a low-growing plant-like common thyme grows to 12 inches tall with an 8-inch spread.
+For example, a low-growing plant like common thyme grows to 12 inches tall with an 8-inch spread.
 Container-grown thyme should have a minimum pot size of 4 inches tall by 4 to 6 inches wide.

-However, bigger is always preferable with larger plants such as lemongrass, rosemary, or sage.
+However, larger plants are generally preferable, such as lemongrass, rosemary, or sage.
 The pot height for large specimens should be closer to one-half of the mature height.

-Coconut coir, stones, broken pottery, and other similar objects can all be used to aid in the drainage of excess water.
+I also recommend covering the drainage holes with a layer of material to prevent the soil from becoming soggy.
+Coconut coir, stones, broken pottery, and other similar materials can all be used to aid in draining excess water.

 Containers are often constructed of ceramic, metal, plastic, resin, terra cotta, or wood.
 The material you select is a matter of personal preference.